kubernetes/website/content/en/docs/concepts/configuration/secret.md

 Secrets can be mounted as data volumes or be exposed as
 {{< glossary_tooltip text="environment variables" term_id="container-env-variables" >}}
-to be used by a container in a pod.
-They can also be used by other parts of the system, without being directly exposed to the pod.
+to be used by a container in a Pod.
+They can also be used by other parts of the system, without being directly exposed to the Pod.
 For example, they can hold credentials that other parts of the system should use to interact with external systems on your behalf.